baljeetkumar/BlogApp/README.md

 # BlogApp
-This is a blog with the feature of create,delete and edit.
+This is a blog with the functionalities like create,delete and edit.

-                       FRONT-END : HTML,CSS ,JS,SemanticUI
+Front-End: HTML,CSS,JS,SemanticUI
-                       BACK-END: Node.js,MongoDB,express
+Back-End: Node.js, MongoDB, express